More questions? Please contact us!

 Black Hills Online Learning Community is an online education program using an innovative educational model to provide students with the best learning experience possible.
 Our program is administered by Technology and Innovation in Education (TIE), which is a subsidiary of the Black Hills Special Services Cooperative, in cooperation with participating public schools in South Dakota.

 - What does it cost to attend the Black Hills Online Learning Community full time?

-Nothing.
-The Community program is funded through partnerships with South Dakota public schools.
-Students must be enrolled in a partnering school district to participate.
+There is no cost for families.
+The program is funded through partnerships with South Dakota public schools.
+Students must be enrolled in a partnering school district to participate and obtain permission from the district.

 *If a student is not enrolled in a school district and chooses to purchase the curriculum outright, the cost is $3250 for a FTE (full time enrollment).